 It is well know that the US tax system is not neutral with respect to marital status.
 Married couples on average face higher average tax rates than singles (Guner, Kaygusuz and Ventura, 2014), a phenomenon that is often referred to as the marriage penalty.
-Moreover, over time tax reforms have affected the extent of the marriage penalty.
+Over time tax reforms have affected the extent of the marriage penalty.
 For instance, one of the key changes made under the Economic Growth and Tax Relief Reconciliation Act of 2001 was aimed at reducing the marriage penalty by adjusting tax brackets so that the standard deduction and brackets for married couples filing jointly were roughly double those of single filers (Gale and Potter, 2002).

-To illustrate how tax reforms aimed at reducing the marriage penalty affect the geographic distribution of the labor force through the marriage market, I consider a simple tax experiment consisting in a transfer to married couples financed through a tax on singles.
-This exercise should be interpreted as a qualitative assessment.
-A more thorough analysis of tax reforms on marriage and mobility is left for future research.
-I introduce in the baseline calibration a proportional transfer to married couples financed by a proportional tax on the income of singles.
+To qualitatively illustrate how such reforms might affect the geographic distribution of the labor force through the marriage market, I consider a simple tax experiment.
+I introduce in the model a proportional transfer to married couples financed by a proportional tax on the income of singles.
 In the new stationary equilibrium a 1.5% transfer to couples requires a 4.8% tax on singles to balance the government budget.

 Figure 18 in Online Appendix C shows the effects of the tax on the geographic distribution of the labor force.
-The figure shows that the tax policy, making marriage relatively more attractive, has the effect of increasing the concentration of workers in bigger cities.
-At the occupational level almost all occupations become more concentrated.
-A back of the envelope calculation, similar to the one performed in section 5, suggests that this corresponds to an increase in total labor earnings of 0.6% (0.5% - 0.9%).
+By making marriage relatively more attractive, the tax policy has the effect of increasing the concentration of workers in bigger cities.
+The increase in concentration occurs for the majority of occupations.
+A back of the envelope calculation, similar to the one performed in section 5, shows that this corresponds to an increase in total labor earnings of 0.6% (0.5% - 0.9%).
 The result is intuitive.
 The tax break makes marriage more attractive and, due to the proportionality of the tax and the transfer, the effect is stronger for marriages in more productive cities.
 This asymmetric effect makes marriage markets in these cities relatively more attractive to singles, pushing them to migrate and marry there.

-8.2 Lower divorce costs
+8.2 Lower Divorce Costs